Justice and Bad Luck

-- –––, forthcoming, “Ronald Dworkin and Luck Egalitarianism: A Comparison”, in S. Olsaretti (ed.), The Oxford Handbook of Distributive Justice, Oxford: Oxford University Press.
+- –––, 2018, “Ronald Dworkin and Luck Egalitarianism: A Comparison”, in S. Olsaretti (ed.), The Oxford Handbook of Distributive Justice, Oxford: Oxford University Press.

 - Axelsen, D. and Nielsen, L., 2015, “Sufficiency As Freedom From Duress”, Journal of Political Philosophy, 23: 406–426.

 - Ayer, A. J., 1982, “Freedom and Necessity”, reprinted in Watson (ed.)
 1982, pp. 15–23.